AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 media_subpath: /assets/img/2025-09-30-a-few-testing-anti-patterns/
 ---

 Let's admit that - most of us don't like writing tests.
-Writing a new feature is often demanding enough that we don't have enough energy to write proper tests for it and treat them as an afterthought.
+Adding a new feature is often demanding enough that we don't have enough energy to write proper tests for it.
+We usually treat them as an afterthought.
 This is especially true when the feature is complex and the flow goes in various directions depending on the inputs, feature flags, or errors encountered along the way.

 Some of you might say that we should embrace TDD and the problem will be gone.
 From my point of view, that's an idyllic vision that falls apart in practice.
 When we write code, we usually have a general idea of the requirement in mind.
 We can describe the high level behavior we want to implement, but it's rather hard to attach it to a class right away.
-At the early stages of development, we don't have any interfaces or classes in mind yet - we have to design them and usually refactor them along the way as the new structures emerge.
+At the early stages of development, we don't have any interfaces or classes yet - we have to design them and usually refactor them along the way as the new structures emerge.
 This makes TDD illusory.

 > While I find TDD impractical for developing new features, it shines for bugfixing.
 If you are able to reproduce a
 > bug and isolate it in a unit test, it acts as a perfect verification whether the fix actually works.
 It also makes the
-> code review much easier - you already have a proof that your fix works.
+> code review much easier - you already have a proof that your solution is valid.
-> {: .prompt-tip }
+{: .prompt-tip }

-How many times have you encountered a situation when you introduce a simple change and a whole host of tests fell apart?
+How many times have you encountered a situation when you introduced a simple change and a whole host of tests fell apart?
 First of all, if you were in that situation, that might be a good sign.
 The code that you modify has test coverage, which means you can validate (to some extent) whether your changes broke the actual desired behavior.
 Tests in this case are a form of documentation that also acts as a safety net in case